-The second form of Wing Tsun is called Chum-Kiu.
-Meaning "Arm-Seeking," this curriculum teaches us how to seek out the arms of the opponent and to “connect a bridge”.
+The second form of the Wing Tsun system is called Chum-Kiu.
+Meaning Arm-Seeking, this curriculum teaches us how to seek out the arms of the opponent and to “connect a bridge”.
 Once we connect to the opponent, we can immediately determine where the holes in his defense are.

 Because we now know where he is, we can take advantage of it and enact our own attacks, e.g. taking the fight to him vs. waiting for him to come to us.

 "Using Chum-Kiu concepts, we pay particular attention to our turning and weight distribution."

 Using Chum-Kiu concepts, we pay particular attention to our turning and weight distribution.
 If we do not turn enough, we will be exposed to the attack, whereas turning too much will over-extend ourselves.
 We also learn the various ranges involved with fighting because you have to adjust your range according to what the opponent is doing.